Exploring Large Language Model for Graph Data Understanding in Online Job Recommendations: Methodology

 \subsection{Behavior Meta-path Prompt Generation}

-To inject large language models with the ability to comprehend interactive relationships in graph data, we propose a meta-path-based prompt constructor to obtain prompt inputs that represent local subgraphs.
-Before delving into the details of our approach, it is necessary to provide a formal introduction to heterogeneous graph and meta-path.
+To equip LLM with the ability to comprehend interactive relationships in graph data, we propose a meta-path-based prompt constructor to obtain prompt inputs that represent local subgraphs.
+Before delving into the details of our approach, it is necessary to provide a formal introduction to heterogeneous graph and meta-path~\cite{wu2021learning}.